KazhimRycerz/JoachimRitter/README.md

 ### Working plan

 - [x] basic set-up working tree and working plan
-- [ ] personal data
+- [x] personal data
-- [ ] professional philosophie / motivation
+- [ ] professional philosophy / motivation
-- [ ] professional carrear / influence in the professional world
+- [ ] professional career / influence in the professional world
 - [ ] experience and knowledge
 - [ ] where I see my future
 - [ ] contact and social media